wurmlab/NpSearch/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'np_search'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Simply open the Terminal and type this

 	$ gem install np_search

 ## Usage